dmytro-anokhin/url-image/README.md

 # URLImage

-`URLImage` is a SwiftUI view that displays an image downloaded from provided URL.
+`URLImage` is a SwiftUI view that displays an image downloaded from provided URL. `URLImage` manages downloading remote image and caching it locally, both in memory and on disk, for you.

 Creating `URLImage` view is described in my blog post [URL Image view in SwiftUI](https://medium.com/@dmytro.anokhin/url-image-view-in-swiftui-f08f85d942d8).

 There's also a demo app [URLImageApp](https://github.com/dmytro-anokhin/url-image-app).

+## Installation

+`URLImage` is a Swift Package and you can install it with Xcode 11:
+- Copy SSH `git@github.com:dmytro-anokhin/url-image.git` or HTTPS `https://github.com/dmytro-anokhin/url-image.git` URL from github;
+- Open **File/Swift Packages/Add Package Dependency...** in Xcode 11;
+- Paste the URL and follow steps;
+- Import module: `import URLImage`.

 ## Usage